 There was the briefest pause before Bob pulled his hand away.
 There was a distant click.

 Alice felt her body seize up, her back arch sharply and her chest thrust out, her heart beating wildly as fire danced along her nerves and crackled at the end of every vein...

 Normally, when you woke up, you had to open your eyes first.
 But even as the world slowly came back into focus, Alice felt as if she'd been staring at the pale blue ceiling for hours.
 Her eyelids were forced open as far as they could go, frozen, and the muscles around her eyeballs ached.

 So did everything else.
 She learned this when she tried to move, slowly turning one leg back and forth.
 It sent a dull ache along her frazzled nerves, and she eventually settled for turning her head.

 She was in the hospital.
 There was a cabinet on the opposite wall, and a screen folded up in the corner, and it was all white--that pale electric blue came from the sign outside her window, and it cast deep shadows across the room.
 Someone sat in a chair not far away, their eyes glued to the floor, their foot tapping faintly against the tiles.

 Alice stared blankly.
 It was only until the man brought his head up to look at her that she realized who he was, and everything clicked back into place.
-After all, he was still wearing those obnoxiously colored green pants, but he had taken off his hat and jacket and set them on the table.
+After all, he was still wearing those obnoxiously colored green pants, but he had taken off his jacket and set it on the table.
 He looks smaller without his suit, she thought, blinking in mild surprise.